ChampClient/LeftyMod1.8.9/README.md

-# lefthand
+# Left Hand Mod
-left hand mod for forge 1.8.9
+Makes the player have a left hand (for forge 1.8.9)